SmithWillSuffice/ohanga-pai/content/empirical/999_1_quantopian_phacks.md

 * Decide on what the qualitative and quantitative value of the test outcome is for you.
 For high risk choose a very "low significance" (say 1% or less).
-* A significance level of 1% is a *high chance* 99% (assuming a bunch of stuff) of getting a true negative (NullHyp is true & the test indicates it is true) ...
+* A significance level of 1% is a *high chance* 99% (assuming a bunch of stuff) of getting a true negative (NullHyp is oracle true & the test indicates it is true) or a false negative (NullHyp is oracle false & the test indicates it is true)...
-* ... and a low chance (1%) of getting a false positive (NullHyp is false & the test indicates it is true).
+* ... and a low chance (1%) of getting a false positive (NullHyp is oracle true & the test indicates it is false).

 These interpretations of $p$-values are terrible dicey though: